ckalas/returnofthecups/README.md

 ###INSTALLATION

-1. Install OpenCV
+1. opencv
-2. Install libfreeenct
+2. libfreeenct
+3. libftdi

-Preferably use a package manager (use homebrew on OSX) - this ensures that dependencies are correctly installed.
+<p>Preferably use a package manager (use homebrew on OSX) - this ensures that dependencies
+are correctly installed.</p>

+<p>Note to self: need to use libftdi1 in makefile</p>

 ###FILES